Computer Science PhD

 About the Program

 Students enrolled in the PhD in Computer Science program are expected to become an expert in a research area in computer science or a related interdisciplinary field.
-They are expected to conduct research in considerable depth and make substantial contributions through creative research and serious scholarship.
+They are expected to conduct research in considerable depth and make substantial contributions through creative developments and serious scholarship.
 The program is designed for students to ensure core knowledge of the fundamental computer science areas and to conduct cutting-edge research at the forefront of a selected area.
-Students are prepared for computer science leadership careers in industry, research, government and education and interdisciplinary work using computer science.
+Students are prepared for computer science leadership careers in industry, research, government and education and for interdisciplinary work using computer science.

 Additional Information